geoconnections-rjc/LLPRO-DOCS/docs/project.md

 * <span class="term">Field History</span>
 	* Field names are shown in bold.
 You can click on any field name and all recorded changes to that specific field will be highlighted.
 * This log cannot be modified.

+# Report
+The project report page gives you the ability to create an easy to read and share summary of your project.
+Reports are preformatted and output in DOCx files you can open and edit in <a href="https://office.live.com/start/word.aspx" target="_blank">Word&trade;</a>, <a href="https://www.apple.com/mac/pages/" target="_blank">Pages&trade;</a>,  <a href="https://www.openoffice.org/download/index.html" target="_blank">OpenOffice&trade;</a> or <a href="https://www.libreoffice.org/" target="_blank">LibreOffice&trade;</a> to name a few.

+Only active elements will be included in the report.

+## Report Types

+* <span class="term">Standard Report</span> The standard report will provide a breakdown of the project Zone Group(s) and the active ghex (when available).
+* <span class="term">Detailed Report</span> The detailed report will break out the inputs and outputs for each active element within the project Zone Group(s).

+## Selecting Zone Groups
+Some users will choose to use Zone Groups as testing grounds for multiple loop designs or load profiles and may not want to generate a report for all of their iterations.
+Simply select the Zone Groups you would like to include and generate your report.